 - (b) The previous question shall be as follows: "Shall the main question be now put?" and until it is decided shall preclude all amendments and debate.
-If this question is decided in the affirmative, the "main question" shall be on the passage of the bill, resolution, or other matter under consideration; but when amendments are pending, the question shall be taken upon such amendments in their inverse order, without further debate or amendment. - (c) Only one of the following Senators may move the previous question: - (1) The chair of the committee submitting the report on the bill or other matter under consideration: - (2) The member introducing the bill or other matter under consideration; - (3) The member in charge of the measure, who shall be designated by the chair of the committee reporting the same to the Senate at the time the bill or other matter under consideration is reported to the Senate or taken up for consideration: - (4) The Chair of the Committee on Rules and Operations of the Senate; or - (5) The President Pro Tempore.
+If this question is decided in the affirmative, the "main question" shall be on the passage of the bill, resolution, or other matter under consideration; but when amendments are pending, the question shall be taken upon such amendments in their inverse order, without further debate or amendment. - (c) Only one of the following Senators may move the previous question: - (1) The chair of the committee submitting the report on the bill or other matter under consideration; - (2) The member introducing the bill or other matter under consideration;

+- (3) The member in charge of the measure, who shall be designated by the chair of the committee reporting the same to the Senate at the time the bill or other matter under consideration is reported to the Senate or taken up for consideration; - (4) The Chair of the Committee on Rules and Operations of the Senate; or - (5) The President Pro Tempore.

 RULE 24.
 Motion to reconsider. - (a) When a question has been once put and decided, any Senator who voted in the majority may move to reconsider the vote thereof.
-No motion for reconsideration shall be in order unless made on the same day or in the next following legislative day on which the vote took place.
+No motion for reconsideration shall be in order unless made on the same day or on the next legislative day on which the vote took place.
 When the next legislative day has by motion of the Senate been restricted as to matters which may be considered, a motion to reconsider shall be in order on the next succeeding day upon which regular business is conducted.
 No question shall be reconsidered more than once.

-Notwithstanding subsection (a) of this rule, a motion to reconsider is in order at

-- a P p - any time if made by the Chair of the Committee on Rules and Operations of the Senate or the President Pro Tempore for the sole purpose of correcting grammatical errors in bills in the possession of the Senate.

-(c) If a bill has gone out of the possession of the Senate and a motion to reconsider

-(c) If a bill has gone out of the possession of the Senate and a motion to reconsider under these rules is passed, the bill shall not be enrolled unless it again passes third reading.
+- (b) Notwithstanding subsection (a) of this rule, a motion to reconsider is in order at any time if made by the Chair of the Committee on Rules and Operations of the Senate or the President Pro Tempore for the sole purpose of correcting grammatical errors in bills in the possession of the Senate. - (c) If a bill has gone out of the possession of the Senate and a motion to reconsider under these rules is passed, the bill shall not be enrolled unless it again passes third reading.
 The Principal Clerk shall notify the House of Representatives and the Enrolling Clerk of any action under this subsection.

 RULE 24.1.
-Motion to adjourn or stand in recess; standard stipulations. - A motion to adjourn or stand in recess subject to the standard stipulations shall constitute a motion to adjourn or stand in recess subject to the introduction of bills, referral and re-referral of bills, the reading of Senatorial Statements, and messages from the Governor.
+Motion to adjourn or stand in recess; standard stipulations. - A motion to adjourn or stand in recess subject to the standard stipulations shall constitute a motion to adjourn or stand in recess subject to receipt and referral of committee reports, the introduction of bills, referral and re-referral of bills, reading of Senatorial Statements, receipt of House messages, ratification of bills, announcement of committee assignments, and messages from the Governor.